viernes, 22 de mayo de 2020

 Active Online

-mated password guessing.
+Guessing the Administrator password.
+Active online attacks include auto-mated password guessing.
 Moreover, The easiest way to gain administrator-level access to a system is to guess a simple password assuming the administrator used a simple password.
 Password guessing is an active online attack.
 It relies on the human factor involved in password creation and only works on weak

 passwords.